Staying Ship Shape

 The numbers

-of New Zealand adults meet the criteria for a mental health illness diagnosis at some stage during their lives.
+of New Zealand adults meet the criteria for a mental health diagnosis at some stage during their lives

 of commercial fishers in Australia have been diagnosed with a mental health condition.
 This is double the national average.
-Recent New Zealand research indicates our fishers are also struggling.
+Recent research indicates our fishers are also struggling

 Seafood Sector Wellbeing Videos